Santosh3672/Packaging-Fundamentals-of-Design---Testing/README.md

    - Printed Circuit Boards (PCBs)
    - Other dies in multi-die systems (advanced configurations)

 Techniques used include:
    - Wire bonding
    - Flip-chip

 ### Components of Package and its significance in semiconductor cycle
-Image here

-Wire bond BGA package example
+A semiconductor packages contain following elements:

 **Molding Compound** – An epoxy-based resin that encapsulates the die and wire bonds, offering mechanical protection and shielding against moisture, dust, and contaminants.